Camp Ammen |

 (See also KENTUCKY for Civil War Defenses of Cincinnati.)

 (1861 - 1865), Camp Dennison

 The largest training camp in Ohio during the Civil War, used for infantry, cavalry, and artillery units.
-The Christian Waldschmidt House (1804) on Milford Road was the camp headquarters.
-It is currently the Camp Dennison Civil War Museum.
+The Christian Waldschmidt House (1804) on Glendale Milford Road was used as the camp headquarters.
+A smaller stone house nearby was used as the camp guardhouse, and is currently the Camp Dennison Civil War Museum.
 In 1863 troops currently undergoing training helped defend the Little Miami Railroad and Cincinnati from Confederate General John Hunt Morgan and his raiders.
 Morgan's men captured and destroyed a supply train but failed to destroy an important railroad bridge across the Little Miami River.
 The name of the town was originally New Germany until shortly after the war.
 See also History of Indian Hill from the Indian Hill Historical Society